Benefits & Leave 26 min

 50%

-With these causes in mind, in order to reduce employee turnover rates, employers should work to support their employees' life-work balance.
-A simple and cost-effective solution is the introduction of a flexible working policy, which allows employees to spend less time commuting and more time in their homes and take ownership of their schedules.
+Employers should support their employees’ work-life balance to reduce employee turnover rates.
+A simple and cost-effective solution is the introduction of a flexible working policy.
+This allows employees to spend less time commuting and more time in their homes and be in ownership of their schedules.

-Offering stronger health and wellbeing benefits is another great way employers can retain their staff by showing they care for and respect their employees.
-These simple tactics can make a huge difference for employers looking to retain top talent.
+Stronger health and well-being benefits are another great way employers can retain their staff by showing they care for and respect their employees.

 The negative impacts of high employee turnover rates

-There are a number of areas where high employee turnover rate can create negative ripple effects.
-For employers, losing staff can mean losing valuable employee knowledge and experience of the company and internal processes.
-As a result of losing staff, employees can face a variety of pressures, such as picking up additional work during the hiring process for a replacement, low morale, overworking, decreased productivity, and even burnout.
+For employers, losing staff means losing valuable employee knowledge and experience of the company and internal processes.
+As a ripple effect, existing employees can face a variety of pressures, such as low morale, overwork during the hiring process for a replacement, decreased productivity, and even burnout.

+High turnover can also result in a costly process to find and recruit new staff.
 The time required from multiple stakeholders to recruit, onboard, and train new starters is significant.
-If a fraction of this resource is redeployed into intentional retention practices to better support existing top performers, the long term productivity benefits should lead to sustained success.
+If a fraction of this resource is redeployed into intentional retention practices to better support existing top performers, the long-term productivity benefits lead to sustained success.

 It costs businesses 35% of an employee’s salary to find and hire a new worker

 According to the employers we surveyed, it costs an average of 35% of an employee’s salary to find and hire a new worker for the business.
-This expense can spiral if multiple employees leave over time, and the costs to recruit can significantly outweigh an investment into policies designed to retain existing employees.
+This expense can spiral if multiple employees leave or are terminated over time.

-In the UK, it costs around 26.1% of an employee's salary to find and hire a new member of staff, that’s on average £7,729 per new employee based on the average UK annual salary
+In the UK, it costs around 26.1% of an employee's salary to find and hire a new member of staff; that’s an average of £7,729 per new employee based on the average UK annual salary

 It takes businesses an average of 40 days to find and hire a new employee

-Hiring someone new takes time as well as money, taking businesses an average of 40 days to find the appropriate new candidate.
-In the UK, it takes an average 39 days, and in the US it takes slightly longer at 40 days.
+Hiring someone new takes time and money.
+Businesses spend an average of 40 days to find an appropriate new candidate.
+In the UK, it takes an average of 39 days, and in the US, it takes slightly longer at 40 days.

-Finding a new hire takes the longest in IT and telecoms jobs, with an average of 49 days needed to replace an employee that has left.
-The education industry takes the second longest time to hire new staff, with an average of 44 days, followed closely by sales, media and marketing roles which take an average of 42 days.
+Finding a new hire takes the longest in IT and telecoms jobs, with an average of 49 days needed to replace an employee who has left.
+The education industry takes the second longest time to hire new staff, with an average of 44 days.
+This is followed closely by sales, media, and marketing roles, which take an average of 42 days.

 The travel and transport industry replaces employees in the shortest amount of time, taking just 23 days.